Massachusetts

 (Published June 2025)

-In collaboration with Massachusetts Health Quality Partners, CHIA has published the latest primary care dashboard to monitor the health of the primary care system in the Commonwealth.
+In collaboration with Massachusetts Health Quality Partners, CHIA publishes the primary care dashboard to monitor the health of the primary care system in the Commonwealth.

 A high-functioning primary care system can lead to more equitable care, lower costs, and better patient outcomes.
 Access to these services improves overall population health and can reduce avoidable emergency department visits.